...

 People who were slow to get the news or failed to recognize that the start of the New Year had moved to January 1 and continued to celebrate it during the last week of March through April 1 became the butt of jokes and hoaxes.

-They were ridiculed, and seen as foolish – and hence we have April Fool’s Day.
+They were ridiculed and seen as foolish – and hence we have April Fool’s Day.

-Regardless of whichever theory is correct the day is one based in falsehood, lies and striking false fear into the hearts of people.
+Regardless of whichever theory is correct the day is one based in paganism, falsehood, lies and striking false fear into the hearts of people.

 The Prophet – Sallallahu alaihi was Salam said: